rosasun51/stats401-labs/README.md

 # 🌌 STATS 401 Labs — A Data Visualization Odyssey

-> *"In data we trust, in D3 we delight."*
-> — Ruisheng (Rosa) Sun, probably at 2 AM debugging a force simulation

 Welcome to my **STATS 401: Data Acquisition and Visualization** portfolio.
 This is not just a collection of homework assignments.
-It is a journey from "what is HTML?" to "let me animate a temporal network at 60fps."
-Built with blood, sweat, and an unreasonable amount of `console.log()` statements.
+It is a journey from "what is HTML?" to "let me animate a temporal network."
 ---

 ## 🚀 What's Inside?